UCLNatSci/2024/NSCI0044/_sources/Stats.md

 ###  Properties of the Normal Distribution

-- Mean, Median, and Mode: In a normal distribution, the mean, median, and mode all coincide at the center of the distribution.
+- Mean, Median, and Mode: In a normal distribution, the mean, median, and mode all coincide at the centre of the distribution.
 - 68-95-99.7 Rule: This rule, also known as the empirical rule, states the percentage of data that lies within 1, 2, and 3 standard deviations of the mean, respectively.
 - Skewness and Kurtosis: The normal distribution has skewness = 0 (it is symmetric), and kurtosis = 3 (it has a moderate peak).